FalconMC-Dev/DataCompatMC/README.md

 Clone the project and build it using `cargo build --release`.
 Use `data-compat-mc --help` for further information.

+Visit our [wiki](https://wiki.falconmc.org/) for more information!

 ##  Contributing

 Please feel free to help out in any way possible.
+Information about the architecture and design can be found on our [wiki](https://wiki.falconmc.org/).

 - [Issues](https://github.com/GrizzlT/DataCompatMC/issues)